A guide to patents

 Place du Portage I

-50 Victoria Street, Room C-114
+50 Victoria Street, Room C114

 Gatineau QC K1A 0C9

-- during business hours to CIPO headquarters in Gatineau, will be accorded the date of receipt that day;
+- during business hours to CIPO headquarters in Gatineau will be considered received that day

-- during business hours to Industry Canada headquarters or to one of its regional offices, designated by the Commissioner in the Canadian Patent Office Record (CPOR), will be accorded the date of receipt in that office Note de bas de page 1
+- during business hours to Innovation, Science and Economic Development Canada headquarters or to one of its regional offices, designated by the Commissioner in the Canadian Patent Office Record (CPOR), will be given the date of receipt in that office Note de bas de page 1

-- at any time by electronic means of transmission specified in the CPOR, including by facsimile, will be considered to be received on the day that it is transmitted if received before midnight, local time, at CIPO headquartersFootnote *; or
+- at any time by electronic means of transmission specified in the CPOR, including by facsimile, will be considered received on the day that it is transmitted if received before midnight, local time, at CIPO headquarters

-Note: If you have a patent agent, the examiner will talk only to that agent (although you may be present as well).
+Note: If you have a patent agent, the examiner will talk only to that agent, although you may be present as well.

-The Patent Office will respond to all general enquiries, but cannot:
+CIPO will respond to all general enquiries, but cannot:

-- advise you whether to file an application;
+- advise you whether to file an application

-- tell you whether your invention meets patentability criteria prior to filing an application;
+- tell you whether your invention meets patentability criteria prior to filing an application

-- tell you whether or to whom a patent for any alleged invention has been granted;
+- tell you whether or to whom a patent for any alleged invention has been granted

 Our electronic service delivery allows you to:

-- file a regular patent application;
+- file a regular patent application

-- file an international patent application (PCT);
+- file an international patent application (PCT)

-- pay maintenance fees and other fees; and
+- pay maintenance fees and other fees

-- submit correspondence or request national entry for a Patent Cooperation Treaty (PCT) application.
+- submit correspondence or request national entry for a Patent Cooperation Treaty (PCT) application

 In addition, the CIPO website has a tutorial about writing a patent application.